GabrielaFort/SnyderLab_ChIPseq/README.md

 ## Description
 A set of scripts and tools for analysis of ChIP-sequencing datasets.
-Includes useful scripts for alignment of fastq files, peak calling, peak annotation, merging replicates, and identification of differential peaks between samples.
+Includes useful scripts for alignment of fastq files, peak calling, motif finding, peak annotation, merging replicates, identification of differential peaks between samples, and intersecting ChIP-seq and RNA-seq datasets.

 ## Step 1: Alignment
 ### ```alignment.sh```